 1 Self Discipline

-Focusing your attention consistently on your most important goals requires self-discipline.
-You need to create a way of keeping your focus clear, even when their are many other competing demands for your attention or your time and energy.
+Focusing your attention consistently on your most essential goals requires self-discipline.
+You need to create a way of keeping your focus clear, even when there are many other competing demands for your attention or your time and energy.

 This doesn’t happen spontaneously.
 It requires effort and it requires that you stick with it.